bhauman/bhauman.github.com/drafts/inline-eval.md

 When you pressed `^r`, the editor found the closest preceding complete expression and sent it it to a runtime session (REPL) for evaluation.
 The result then appeared right next to your code, exactly where you were already looking.
-No ficus lost.
+No context change needed to see the code run.

 You may have also noticed that you can evaluate smaller parts of an expression, like `(/ 8 2)`, just as easily as a full expression.
 You can also evaluate expressions that span multiple lines as well.

-Lisp languages make it simple to write editor tools that can do this.
+> Lisp languages make it simple to write editor tools that can do
+> this.
 Detecting an expression delimited by parenthesis is trivial.

-Inline evaluation also serves as a way to interactively jog your memory.
-Rather than interrupting your workflow to check the docs, you can conduct quick experiments directly in your editor to verify a functions name and behavior.

-For instance, I frequently forget function names, and sometimes, instead of searching for them, I simply try evaluating them to see if they exist and if they work the way I expect them to.
+I don't know about you but, I frequently forget function names, and sometimes, instead of searching the docs for them, I simply try evaluating them to see if they exist and if they work the way I expect them to.

 For example, I know I created a function that renders HTML in a `div` above the editor, but I can't remember if it's called `show-html` or